JamesRandall/FunctionMonkey/docfx/guides/storage/blobs.md

     Install-Package FunctionMonkey -pre
     Install-Package FunctionMonkey.Compiler -pre

+You will also need the extension package for the storage triggers (at the time of writing this is 3.0.0-beta8):

+    Install-Package Microsoft.Azure.WebJobs.Extensions.Storage -pre

 Now create a folder in the solution called commands and create a class called HelloWorldCommand:

     public class HelloWorldCommand : ICommand